 Using a calendar to schedule projects and visualize project timelines is a straightforward scheduling method.

 Project calendars give a clear, day-by-day view of what needs to be done and when.
-It’s a simple way to approach project planning and tracking and it’s accessible to the whole team.
+It’s a simple way to approach project planning and tracking and it’s accessible to everyone, making it a great starting point for most teams.

 Some project managers combine calendar scheduling with other techniques like CPM or time blocking to keep track of milestones and deadlines.